aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.fullarraylength.md

 ## Matrix.fullArrayLength property

-The full vector length for this matrix.
+The full array length for this matrix.
 Can not be set directly. calculated based on the width and height of the matrix. (beta)

 <b>Signature:</b>